Lexie0822/Bain_Distance_App/README.md

 - **Community & Ecosystem**: Strong community support and rich ecosystem for each MERN component.

 ## 3. Development Methodology: Agile with Scrum

+Microservices: Ideal for scalability and independent development of different components.
+Use Docker for containerization.
+Development Methodology:

+Agile Scrum: It allows for iterative development and is adaptive to changes, which is crucial for a prototype phase.
+Git Workflow:

+Feature Branch Workflow: Developers create new branches for each feature, ensuring the master branch always has a stable version.
+Additional Team Members:

 ### Justification
 - **Iterative Development**: Allows for regular evaluation and incorporation of feedback.